maxrt101/binsize/README.md

 data/constants), except for those with a size of 0. `binsize` also provides advanced output control, sections usage & memory region usage (if provided with a path to linker script that has a `MEMORY` definition)

+Note: `binsize` was tested with C/C++ executables, and should work by passing them with `--file`.

 Note: file, that is being analyzed, must have `.symtab` section, otherwise `binsize` won't be able to parse exported symbols.
 So don't strip your binaries, if you want this to work.

 Note: this is only a prototype, bugs are expected.

 ## Installation